juniorgasparotto/SysCommand/documentation/en.md

 MyApp.exe action1 action1
 ```

-_Runs only 1 time `action1` and action with the value "action1" `--value` argument.
+_Runs only once the action "action1" with the value "action1" `--value` argument.
 Without this escape "action1" would be called twice:_

 ```
 MyApp.exe action1 \action1